 London Theatre

 Did I forget to mention that London is the theatre capital of the world?
 Yep!
-As of 2014, a new study published by the Society of London Theatre and the National Theatre has revealed that London has the biggest theatre audience of any city on the planet.
+In 2014, a study published by the Society of London Theatre and the National Theatre revealed that London has the biggest theatre audience of any city on the planet.
 Surprisingly, even beating New York City.

 London offers spectacular plays at a variety of venues!
-There is the world-famous Globe Theatre, the Offical London Theatre, and even outdoor plays at Regent’s Park throughout the summer.
+There is the world-famous Globe Theatre, the Official London Theatre, and even outdoor plays at Regent’s Park throughout the summer.

 Street Art